Carlo di Ciacca

 Carlo di Ciacca (born 1 November 1977 in Scotland) is a Scottish former rugby union player who played for Glasgow Warriors at the Hooker position.

 Rugby Union career

 Amateur career

-He played for West of Scotland at amateur level and eventually captained the team, before being called in the Glasgow Warriors squad in season 2000-01.
+Educated at St Aloysius' College, Glasgow, he played for West of Scotland at amateur level and eventually captained the team, before being called in the Glasgow Warriors squad in season 2000-01.

 After leaving Edinburgh in 2004, di Ciacca signed for Glasgow Hutchesons Aloysians RFC.

 Professional career

 Di Ciacca said of the Glasgow move: "One moment I was psyching myself up to lead West against Edinburgh Accies in Division Two.
 The next I was thrown in the deep end against one of the best teams in Europe.
 My ambition is to become a full-time professional and it has been important to get my foot in the door."